How to take on live event and music festival courier jobs

 5. Running costs and fuel efficiency

 The price you pay when buying a used courier van is just the beginning.
 Running costs can quickly add up.
-Fuel economy plays a big role, especially as a courier covering lots of miles each week.
-Diesel vans usually offer better efficiency, but modern petrol vans are improving, and good electric vans are also becoming an option on the second-hand market.
+Fuel economy plays a big role, especially as a courier covering lots of miles each week, at which point it may be worth getting a courier fuel card.

 Don’t forget about road tax, courier insurance, and maintenance.
 Some models are cheaper to repair and have more affordable parts, making them a better choice for a courier business.